DanielSchuette/DanielSchuette.github.io/_posts/2019-08-25-awk_basics.md

 categories: awk
 ---

 `AWK` is an interpreted programming language used for text processing and reporting.
 It was originally written by Alfred Aho, Peter Weinberger, and Brian Kernighan[^1] at Bell Labs and first released in 1977.
 Since then, `AWK` became a hugely popular tool for text stream manipulation on UNIX systems[^2] with its own POSIX standard (POSIX 1003.1).
 Even today, `gawk(1)`, "[the GNU Project's implementation of the `AWK` programming language](https://www.gnu.org/software/gawk/manual/gawk.html)", is still among the core utilities of the GNU/Linux operating system.
 Despite its usefulness, `AWK` can seem cryptic and hardly useful at first.
 Thus, this post is meant to be a starting point for using `AWK` productively in your coding workflow[^3].
+It is assumed that you have at least some programming experience in a language like C or Python and some concepts will be presented implicitly through examples instead of explaining every little detail.
+Please ask any questions in the comments section!

 # Phases of an AWK Program
 An `AWK` program has three phases.
 First, the **BEGIN** block is executed.
 It's usually used to set up an environment for the program to run in, e.g. initialize variables or change `AWK`s default field separator.
 Next, `AWK` will read the input line by line until the end and execute one or more commands on every of those lines.
 And lastly, the **END** block is run which can e.g. be used for reporting of results.